-In order to draw the audience's full attention to the presenter, you can press BLANK to hide the screen image.
+In order to draw the audience's full attention to the presenter, you can press Blank on the projector or remote control to hide the screen image.
 Press any key on the projector or remote control to restore the image.
 The word 'BLANK' appears at the lower right corner of the screen while the image is hidden.

-You can set the blank time in the SYSTEM SETTING: BASIC > Blank Timer menu to let the projector return the image automatically after a period of time when there is no action taken on the blank screen.
+You can set the blank time in the BASIC > Blank Timer menu to let the projector return the image automatically after a period of time when there is no action taken on the blank screen.

-Once Blank is pressed, the projector enters Economic mode automatically.
+Once Blank is pressed, the projector enters SuperEco mode automatically.